Macrometacorp/docs/docs/cep/query-guide/functions/core/instanceOfDouble.md

 from fooStream;
 ```

-If the `switchState = true` then this returns `false` as the value is not an instance of the double.
+If the `switchState = true`, then this returns `false` as the value is not an instance of the double.